Guido Vianello: Professional career

-On October 11th, Vianello would face undefeated Canadian Heavyweight, Alexis Barriere, for the vacant WBC Continental Americas title.
-The fight was on the undercard of the Jaron Ennis - Uisma Lima bout, and would be contested evenly for the first three rounds.
-However, Vianello would knock Barriere down in the fourth, and finish the job in the following round, winning the title, and reviving his career.
-Many would say this was the best win in his career, perhaps barring the Makhmudov victory.
+On 11 October 2025, Vianello faced undefeated Alexis Barriere for the vacant WBC Continental Americas title at Xfinity Mobile Arena in Philadelphia, United States.
+The fight was on the undercard of Jaron Ennis vs. Uisma Lima, and was evenly contested for the first three rounds.
+However, Vianello knocked Barriere down in the fourth round and finished the job in the following round to win the title.